CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

           > A software code audit is a comprehensive analysis of source code in a programming project with the intent of discovering bugs, security breaches or violations of programming conventions.

           CSS is a very forgiving language in terms of errors.
 The reason is that browsers usually skip the line that produces the error while the rest of the code remains valid.
-There are linters and other tools that could prevent those issues, but they couldn’t prevent writing bad CSS.
-That is why we would like to add CSS code quality to this definition.
+There are linters and other tools that could prevent those issues.
+Still, they cannot prevent developers from writing inadequate CSS.
+That is why we would like to add [u]CSS code quality[\u] to this definition.
   - title: >-
       About CSS Quality
     list: